 THE JAMAICA INDEPENDENCE CELEBRATION

-UNDER THE DISTINGUISHED PATRONAGE OF THE CONSULATE GENERAL OF JAMAICA IN NEW YORK
+UNDER THE DISTINGUISHED PATRONAGE OF THE CONSULATE GENERAL OF JAMAICA TO NEW YORK

 1962-2021!
 59 years of hard work, achievements and excelling notably in sports, music, tourism, agriculture, and fashion.
-"Unmask 59 years of Jamaica's Greatest Achievements"
+"Unmasking 59 years of Jamaica's Greatest Achievements"

 The Jamaica Independence Foundation, Inc; was established primarily to manage the annual celebratory activities for Jamaica’s independence here in the Northeast region of the United States.
 Net proceeds raised will support the following charities: